katerinanavab/webdocs/docs/course-info.md

 * ⏰ **LATE WORK POLICY**: Late homework may only receive up to 75% credit if submitted UNDER one week late, or up to 50% credit if submitted OVER one week late.

 > {: .warning }
-> Whenever you submit work late, after the assignment has been graded, you must **SEND ME AN EMAIL**!
+> Whenever you submit work late, especially after the assignment has been graded on BlackBaud, you must **SEND ME AN EMAIL**!
 Otherwise I will not be notified.

 ### Participation (20% of total grade)
 * 👥 Participation is graded weekly (up to 2 points max per class period) and will be evaluated based on adherence to these key values: being **respectful**, **prepared**, and **engaged**.